Zhou1993napolun/AI_Co2_Calculator/README.md

 python -m uvicorn main:app --reload

 * **ResponseAIProject** *

 First, make sure you have install the JDK8 above, and the nodejs (version above 18), npm(version above 8) command in your machine.

 1  git clone this folder to your machine
 2  After finish, copy the CVS file to responseAIProject-/serve-end/, and change the names to "training_data.csv" or "inference_data.csv"
-3 start the jar with:

-   nohup  java -jar responseAIWeb-0.0.1-SNAPSHOT.jar >log.out &
+3  start the jar with: nohup  java -jar responseAIWeb-0.0.1-SNAPSHOT.jar >log.out &
 4  Go to the responseAIProject-\responseAIWeb, exec the commands:
   1)  npm i serve -g
   2)  npm i
-  3)  run command "npm run build",
+  3)  run command "npm run build"

  Afetr success build, there is "build" folder under responseAIWeb, go into "build" folder,
   5) nohup serve -s  -l 3033 & (Remember, this command must be you are in "build" folder)